 My whole life, I was always writing something.
 As I got older, I left the poems behind and wrote short stories, essays, songs, plays, novels.
 When the kids were little, I was low on time—especially when I went back to college and started working, so I didn’t create much during that period.

 When Mama got sick, she was home in Alabama, I was in Oregon.
 I wrote stories to make her laugh, to make me feel closer.
 I lost her, but I promised her I would keep writing.

 Now, I write to understand people, to give voice to those we don’t often hear, to pull back the veneer of ordinary to reveal the real guts and grandness, to show that, whether we mean to or not, we touch each other’s lives.

 DANGEROUS HABIT and DANGEROUS MEMORY were both released in 2021.
-I am currently working on DANGEROUS HAVEN and SWINDLE (the sequel to SWITCH) are to to be released later this year.
+I am currently working on DANGEROUS HAVEN and SWINDLE (the sequel to SWITCH) to be released later this year or early in 2022.